Chaos and localized phases in a two-body linear kicked rotor system: Momentum-coupled linear kicked rotor

-The previous works on spatially interacting LKR models \cite{KesGanRef16,RozGal17} argued that the emergence of additional IOMs and the DMBL are universal phenomena that would survive even if the model was made non-integrable through some generalization.
+The previous works on spatially interacting LKR \cite{KesGanRef16,RozGal17} argued that the emergence of additional IOMs and the DMBL are universal and would survive even if the model was made non-integrable through some generalization.
 In this work, the validity of this claim is tested by introducing interactions which couple momenta of the linear kicked rotors.
-A prime motivation for introducing coupling in momentum variable is to induce chaotic dynamics in an otherwise regular system and probe dynamics in a system that is now completely non-integrable.
+A prime motivation for introducing coupling in momentum variable is to induce and probe chaotic dynamics in an otherwise regular system.
 Recall that any smooth coupling through position variables will not induce chaotic dynamics.
 Then, the Hamiltonian for the $N$-particle momentum coupled LKR ($m$-LKR) is

-where ${H_0}(\mathbf{p})=2\pi\sum_i \alpha_i p_i$ is the unperturbed Hamiltonian which has a linear dependence on momenta, $H_{\rm int}(\mathbf{p})$ is a nonlinear perturbation that encodes the interaction in momenta between the particles, and ${V}\mathbf{(x)}$ is the potential modulated by a series of kicks.
-In this paper, $m$-LKR is studied for the case of two rotors ($N=2$), but the formalism implemented is general and can be extended to any $N$ number of rotors.
-For the $N=2$ case, the explicit forms for the terms in the Hamiltonian of Eq. \ref {eqn:Ham_2} is
+where ${H_0}(\mathbf{p})=2\pi\sum_i \alpha_i p_i$ is the unperturbed part which has a linear dependence on momenta, $H_{\rm int}(\mathbf{p})$ is a nonlinear perturbation that encodes the interaction in momenta between the particles, and ${V}\mathbf{(x)}$ is the potential modulated by a series of kicks.
+In this paper, $m$-LKR is studied for the case of two rotors ($N=2$), but the formalism implemented is general and can be extended to any $N$.
+For $N=2$, explicit forms for the terms in the Hamiltonian of Eq. \ref {eqn:Ham_2} is

-where $\alpha_1 \ne \alpha_2$ are taken to be irrational numbers and $k_p$ is the interaction strength.
-The kicking potential $V(x_1,x_2)$ of strength $K$ acts on both the rotors instantaneously only at integer times, {\it i.e.,} with a periodicity of $T=1$.
+where $\alpha_1 \ne \alpha_2$ are irrational numbers and $k_p$ is the interaction strength.
+The kicking potential $V(x_1,x_2)$ of strength $K$ acts on the rotors only at integer times, {\it i.e.,} with a periodicity of $T=1$.
 Though the form of interaction $H_{\rm int}$ was specifically chosen for ease of computation, it can be generalized with the provision that it needs to be a smooth function to make physical sense.